How to Soften Gorilla Glue That Has Hardened in the Bottle

 Heating Things Up

-The next step is nice and simple.
-You simply submerge the Gorilla Glue bottle inside the water for a few minutes.
-With a bit of luck, this will effectively loosen the glue up and allow you to use it once again.
+The next step is nice and simple; you simply submerge the Gorilla Glue bottle in the water for a few minutes.
+With a bit of luck, this will effectively loosen the glue and allow you to use it once again.

 We say “with a bit of luck” because there are some bottles of hardened glue that are beyond saving.